-Three Identical Strangers: This is a documentary about identical triplets, adopted at birth to separate families.
+Three Identical Strangers, opens a new window: This is a documentary about identical triplets, adopted at birth to separate families.
 They know nothing about each other, but by chance, they find each other as adults, and eventually discover a terrible secret.
 As the film opens, one of the brothers says "When I tell my story, people don't believe me.
 I wouldn't believe it if the story was told to me!"

-Searching For Sugar Man: The unbelievable but true story of an unknown singer/poet/songwriter with two albums, who never quite made it and disappeared into obscurity.
+Searching For Sugar Man, opens a new window: The unbelievable but true story of an unknown singer/poet/songwriter with two albums, who never quite made it and disappeared into obscurity.
 But what he didn't know was that his album had become a huge hit in South Africa and an inspiration to the anti-apartheid movement, where he was regarded as a mysterious hero, thought to be dead by suicide.
 When some South African fans decide to track him down, they discover a humble construction worker in Detroit, and a whole new journey begins.
 An incredible and hopeful, heartwarming true story.
-His music can be heard on the soundtrack.
+His music can be heard on the soundtrack, opens a new window.

 This week I’m featuring:

-When a mysterious bird is sighted in the town featured in Ghost Bird which is believed to be an extinct woodpecker, the town takes advantage of their new status as a birding hot spot by opening gift shops and featuring other woodpecker related things.
+When a mysterious bird is sighted in the town featured in Ghost Bird, opens a new window which is believed to be an extinct woodpecker, the town takes advantage of their new status as a birding hot spot by opening gift shops and featuring other woodpecker related things.
 Upon closer scientific examination, there’s very little evidence the bird spotted is the extinct bird in question.
 What follows is a debate on the town’s right to continue selling merchandise for a bird that may not even exist.

-I also enjoyed Almost There a documentary about an outsider artist named Peter Anton, who lives in Indiana and is desperate to share his art and his life story.
+I also enjoyed Almost There, opens a new window a documentary about an outsider artist named Peter Anton, who lives in Indiana and is desperate to share his art and his life story.
 The filmmakers not only want to help him with that, but also find him safer housing and elderly care.
 It's touching to watch the filmmakers care about their subject, and intriguing to watch Peter's life and wonder how he came to be living such a disordered and precarious life.

 Real life is always confounding my expectations in the strangest of ways.

-For instance, it seems like a chess player barely out of his teens becoming a world chess champion is highly unlikely but it is the way the current World Chess Champion, Magnus Carlsen ascended the ranks as seen in the excellent, Magnus on Kanopy.
+For instance, it seems like a chess player barely out of his teens becoming a world chess champion is highly unlikely but it is the way the current World Chess Champion, Magnus Carlsen ascended the ranks as seen in the excellent, Magnus, opens a new window on Kanopy, opens a new window.

-An instrument that people play without using their hands or touching it all, has always seemed impossible to me, but it turns out I've been listening to such an instrument, the theremin, for years.
-One of my favorite film scores of all time, The Day the Earth Stood Still by Bernard Herrmann, from the year 1951, features the theremin in all its mysterious glory.
-There is also a robust collection of theremin albums to explore on Freegal.
+An instrument that people play without using their hands or touching it all, has always seemed impossible to me, but it turns out I've been listening to such an instrument, the theremin, opens a new window, for years.
+One of my favorite film scores of all time, The Day the Earth Stood Still, opens a new window by Bernard Herrmann, opens a new window, from the year 1951, features the theremin in all its mysterious glory.
+There is also a robust collection of theremin albums, opens a new window to explore on Freegal, opens a new window.

 Documentary filmmakers are usually a rather low-profile bunch that focus their camera on their subjects and away from themselves.
 There are some exceptions.

-Back in the 1970’s aspiring filmmaker Errol Morris got to know established German film director Werner Herzog.
+Back in the 1970’s aspiring filmmaker Errol Morris, opens a new window got to know established German film director Werner Herzog, opens a new window.
 Herzog made iconoclastic documentaries and feature films and Morris spoke with him about a film he was working on, his first film, Gates of Heaven.
 Every time they would see each other at film festivals over months and then years, Morris was still working on the film.
 Herzog then bet that if Morris finished the film he would eat his shoe.

 Errol Morris finished the film and that’s when bay area documentarian Les Blank filmed Chez Panisse doyen Alice Waters slowly braising Herzog’s shoe followed by Herzog actually chomping down on his footwear.

-You can check out the resulting short film Werner Herzog Eats His Shoe which is included as an extra on the Errol Morris double feature DVD Gates of Heaven & Vernon Florida.
-Th film is also available on Kanopy.
+You can check out the resulting short film Werner Herzog Eats His Shoe, opens a new window which is included as an extra on the Errol Morris double feature DVD Gates of Heaven & Vernon Florida, opens a new window.
+Th film is also available on Kanopy, opens a new window.

 Many of Errol Morris’s subsequent and acclaimed documentaries are available from your library, as are the must see movies of Werner Herzog.
-I also highly recommend the films of Les Blank, on Kanopy or available to hold at the library on the 5 disc set Always for Pleasure, which is a great starting point, and don’t miss his documentary about the making of Werner Herzog’s Fitzcarraldo titled Burden of Dreams.
+I also highly recommend the films of Les Blank, opens a new window, on Kanopy or available to hold at the library on the 5 disc set Always for Pleasure, opens a new window, which is a great starting point, and don’t miss his documentary about the making of Werner Herzog’s Fitzcarraldo, opens a new window titled Burden of Dreams, opens a new window.

 Are you (and your kids) ready to accept the challenge and find the facts from the fiction?
-Have a listen to Wow in the World's new daily game show, Two Whats?! and a Wow!
-These short podcasts pose a fun science or technology question and offer three "facts," only one of which is entirely true.
+Have a listen to Wow in the World, opens a new window's new daily game show, Two Whats?! and a Wow!, opens a new window These short podcasts pose a fun science or technology question and offer three "facts," only one of which is entirely true.
 Figure it out and you win (an invisible prize)!

-The Wow in the World podcast theme song was written and composed by the award-winning children's band, The Pop Ups.
+The Wow in the World podcast theme song was written and composed by the award-winning children's band, The Pop Ups, opens a new window.
 Want more bouncy, fact-filled music?
-Place a hold on one of their albums, from our Children's Music collection: Radio Jungle, Appetite for Construction, and Giants of Science.
+Place a hold on one of their albums, from our Children's Music collection: Radio Jungle, opens a new window, Appetite for Construction, opens a new window, and Giants of Science, opens a new window.

-And, for a blast from the past in the strange but true category, there's always They Might Be Giants and their quirky, educational kid's albums: No!, Here Come the ABCs, Here Come the 123s, Here Comes Science, and Why?
-You can also download or stream lots more of They Might Be Giants from Freegal!
+And, for a blast from the past in the strange but true category, there's always They Might Be Giants, opens a new window and their quirky, educational kid's albums: No!,, opens a new window Here Come the ABCs,, opens a new window Here Come the 123s,, opens a new window Here Comes Science,, opens a new window and Why?, opens a new window You can also download or stream lots more of They Might Be Giants, opens a new window from Freegal, opens a new window!

 Because, well, Twisted Sister.